alfredkam/PHYLO/js/README.md

 	js/Boilerplate.js

-This is a template one should start using when writing javascript, it helps solve namespace issues
+This is a js template every one should start using this when writing heavy js codes, it helps solve namespace issues

 Recommended Readings
 =====